spess14/trailblazer-colony-14/CONTRIBUTING.md

 >
 >We highly recommend you use an IDE like [Jetbrains Rider](https://www.jetbrains.com/rider/).
 It's free for non-commercial use, and it basically holds your hand.

+## AI-generated content
+The Moffstation project does not accept any low-effort or wholesale AI-generated contributions.
+This includes the following, but is not limited to:
+- Any code (C#, YAML, XML, etc.) generated from tools like ChatGPT, Github Copilot, Cursor, and whatever ChatGPT wrapper that's currently the hottest thing on the block.
+- Any artwork, sound files, or other assets.
+- Auto-generated documentation, GitHub's issue/PR changes summarization tools, among other tools.

+Exceptions to this are simple tools, for example:
+- Machine learning-assisted full line code completion.
+- Intellisense/ReSharper machine learning-sorted autocompletion suggestions (or any other ML-assisted sorting operation).
+- Machine learning-assisted grammar error correction.

+Maintainers still hold the right to deny contributions that have been created by AI, even if they only appear as such.

 ## Moffstation-exclusive content
 Space Station 14 allows separate content to be added to the game that is not part of the upstream project in a clean and easy way.
 Separate content is placed in a new subfolder namespace, `_Moffstation`.
 This is to avoid conflicts with upstream content.